-A Look Back on Kim Kardashian and Kanye West's Extravagant Vows
+Dinner at Versailles, Private Jets and That Flower Wall: Revisit Kim Kardashian & Kanye West's Wedding - E!
+Online

+After nearly seven years of marriage, Kim Kardashian and Kanye West have called it quits, with the beauty mogul filing for divorce on Feb.
+19 after months of deliberation.

+It was a break up the world seemed to know was coming, a source telling E! in January that "they haven't spent time together as a married couple in months."
+But for all the discussion around the impending moment, its arrival lacked the typical Kardashian-West fanfare.
+There were no paparazzi, no reporters and no, well, extravagance that so often followed them.
+In other words, it was the opposite of how their union began.

-Four years ago today, on a sunny May Saturday in Europe, reality TV's reigning queen wed her prince: 21-time Grammy winner Kanye West.
+Because, back in 2014, on a sunny May Saturday in Europe, reality TV's reigning queen wed her prince in one of the most lavish weddings the world has seen.
 There was an impressive array of flowers, a standout Givenchy gown, a gilded carriage and a heaping dollop of speculation about whether a certain family member might attend.
 Sound a little familiar?

 Of course for Kim, the drama surrounded brother Rob Kardashian, who flew all the way to Paris for the couple's pre-wedding festivities only to ditch out when the rest of the family boarded private jets to the actually wedding site in Florence, Italy.
 Feeling insecure about his 100-pound weight gain, Rob nonetheless made the transatlantic trip to support his sister and future brother-in-law.
 But en route, Kim reported on Keeping Up With the Kardashians, "He read some nasty comments about himself and he just didn't feel comfortable and he didn't want to see all my guests."